 These drugs are known to cause a distorted sense of time, as well as heightened awareness and senses.
 It is common for individuals who are under the influence of Hallucinogenic drugs to act out in an irrational and erratically fashion.
 Even though, Hallucinogens are not typically known to be physically addicting, these drugs much like all other mind-altering substances, have psychologically addictive properties.
 Evidence has shown indication that select Hallucinogens have addictive qualities and that individual may end up developing a tolerance the drug taken.

 Similarly, some Hallucinogenic drugs have addictive properties that create a tolerance that is like tolerance to other drugs.
 A good example is LSD, due to LSD not being considered addictive.
 This is because the drug does not produce out of control drug obsessive behaviors.
-Although LSD does actually have the ability to produce a psychological tolerance, because extensive use does require an individual to increase doses to produce the same type of effect that he or she initially experiences.
+However, LSD does have the ability to produce a psychological tolerance.
+LSD psychological tolerance, often referred to as addiction happened due to extensive use, which does require an individual to increase dosage to produce the same type of effect that he or she initially experiences.

 Also, this kind of use is very dangerous, given the unknown potential of Hallucinogenic drugs.
 Having developed a psychological addiction, one can become obsessed with the spiritual journeys that they experience, or even more so, they can develop an addiction to the sounds and visual effects produced, among many other things.
 Hallucinogen use, abuse and dependence is hazardous to a person’s overall health and wellness.